logeshpaul/CSS-Hacks/README.md

 =========

 If you are trying to do pixel-perfect cross-browser CSS layout, then you have probably ran into problems with IE & other browsers.
-This repository is a collection of CSS hacks that we often use to have pixel perfect design.
+This repository is a collection of CSS hacks that we often use to get pixel perfection for your application.

 ### Contents